 GO Open Data is a community-driven annual conference by and for the Ontario Open Data community.
-GO Open Data 2017 (GOOD17) is a collaborative effort between civil society, IT professionals, bloggers, community and economic developers, city planners, civil servants and more.
+GO Open Data 2018 (#GOopen18) is a collaborative effort between civil society, IT professionals, bloggers, community and economic developers, city planners, civil servants and more.

-The conference started in 2013 in Waterloo Region, and has also been held in Toronto, Niagara Region and Markham.
-2017 marks the 5th anniversary of the GO Open Data conference.
+The conference started in 2013 in Waterloo Region, and has also been held in Toronto, Niagara Region Markham and London.
+2018 marks the 6th anniversary of the GO Open Data conference.

 By definition, open data is machine-readable data that can be freely used, reused and redistributed by anyone – subject only, at most, to the requirement to attribute and share-alike.